 DID YOU KNOW THAT ☝️

-I would like to start off with three technical tips that I learned.
-I believe that these can be helpful for you too! ?
+Let me start off with three technical tips that I learned.
+I believe that these can be helpful for you too!

 1. SOME CMS SYSTEMS ARE BETTER THAN OTHERS FOR SEARCH ENGINE OPTIMISATION

-Note: A CMS system (short for content management system) is a software that helps people who don’t have technical knowledge (yet), to create, mostly manage a website.
+Note: A CMS system (short for content management system) is a software that helps people who don’t have technical knowledge (yet), to edit, and mostly manage a website.

-This information got to me when we worked with a client who was using Squarespace.
-I am only familiar with WordPress which I worked on before as a freelancer and for uni projects and I remember having (a mediocre) Wix site as a portfolio for my art when I was younger.
-But for Squarespace, all I knew was the name.
+I learned about CMS when we worked with a client who was using Squarespace for their website.
+I was only familiar with WordPress which I worked on as a freelancer and for uni projects and I remember having a mediocre) Wix site as a portfolio for my art when I was younger.
+But all I knew about Squarespace was the name.

 If you want to learn more about website SEO read Tips for a Search Engine Friendly Website or How to Optimise Images, Videos and PDFs for your Website.